suppressPackageStartupMessages({

 A study on the facultative pathogen Francisella tularensis was conceived by (Ramond et al. 2015).
 F. tularensis enters the cells of its host by phagocytosis.
 The authors showed that F. tularensis is arginine deficient and imports arginine from the host cell via an arginine transporter, ArgP, in order to efficiently escape from the phagosome and reach the cytosolic compartment, where it can actively multiply.
 In their study, they compared the proteome of wild type F. tularensis (WT) to ArgP-gene deleted F. tularensis (knock-out, D8).
 For this exercise, we use a subset of the F. tularensis dataset where bacterial cultures were grown in biological triplicate and each biorep was run in technical triplicate on a nanoRSLC-Q Exactive PLUS instrument.

 The data were searched with MaxQuant version 1.4.1.2. and are available on the PRIDE repository: PXD001584.
-We download the peptides file1.
+We download the peptides file1 from the github repository msqrob2data.

 bfc <- BiocFileCache()